marcushuewitt/ClassNotes/Class06/README.md

 Using VSCode, create a sample text file.
 Write a few sentences in the file and save it as input_e2.txt.

 Write a program called remove_vowels.py that accepts two filenames via command line arguments.
-The program will read the first filename provided and output file called with the second filename with all vowels removed (both lowercase and upper case)
+The first filename will be used as the input file, and the second filename sill be used as the output file.
+The program will read input file, remove any vowels, and output the results to the output file.

 Ex:
 ```